alwin-eldhose/AI-Agents/aicamp-workshop/readme.md

 # AI Agents and their Use with Search

 This notebook demonstrates 3 different approaches to generating essays using the Gemini Developer API or Gemini API in Vertex AI.
 Each method illustrates a distinct paradigm for running AI Agents in differing levels of complexity.
+The notebook is based on Google's workshop example.

 ## Overview